tansyab1/PhD-project/README.md

 # PhD-project

-My name is Tan Sy NGUYEN and this is my PhD respository for my PhD project
+My name is Tan Sy NGUYEN and this is my PhD respository for my PhD project in 2021

 ### Prerequisites